MBIS Course Descriptions

 This course provides insight into the ways a growing dependance on technology has created a whole new avenue for criminal activity and how that impacts society.
 The course covers topics such as hacking, cyber intelligence, cyber stalking, human trafficking, cyber terrorism and many more.

 MBIS 651 Cyber Warfare and Espionage (3 Credits)

 This course provides an opportunity for you to conduct an analysis of international cyber incidents and conflicts, study the political-social causes of those incidents, and discuss how your organization can avoid falling victim to these incidents.

 This course enables you to develop the tactical, operational, and strategic intelligence skills needed to strengthen security teams within your organization, to ensure more accurate threat hunting and more effective managerial incident responses in an ever-evolving threat landscape.

-INFR 630 Capstone: Applied Information Strategy, Systems, and Technology (3 credits)
+MBIS 630 Capstone: Business Information Systems (3 credits)

 You are ready to apply your MBIS learning to an authentic workplace problem involving information strategy, systems, and technology as your capstone project.
 Working jointly with a faculty member, you will present your proposal along with assessment guidelines for approval to begin your final project.